Negotiating Natural Resource Agreements

 B.S., Electrical Engineering, University of Colorado, 1970, with special honors

-Mr. King handles construction contracts, loan documents, title and contract litigation, public land acquisitions, exchanges and use authorizations for both natural resources and real estate clients.
+Mr. King handled construction contracts, loan documents, title and contract litigation, public land acquisitions, exchanges and use authorizations for both natural resources and real estate clients.
 He has represented mine owners on major mine construction contracts, some involving multi-billion dollar projects.

-Mr. King’s practice has concentrated on all aspects of public land law and mining law, including transactional work related to a wide variety of contractual relationships involving numerous types of minerals.
+Mr. King’s practice concentrated on all aspects of public land law and mining law, including transactional work related to a wide variety of contractual relationships involving numerous types of minerals.

-Mr. King’s practice has also involved litigation before several administrative tribunals and state and federal courts.
-These cases have concerned the rights of mining claimants and other citizens to use of the public lands, disputes related to mining agreements, and the rights of conflicting claimants to mining property, other rights in real property and water rights, and zoning, land use and subdivision issues.
+Mr. King’s practice also involved litigation before several administrative tribunals and state and federal courts.
+These cases concerned the rights of mining claimants and other citizens to use of the public lands, disputes related to mining agreements, and the rights of conflicting claimants to mining property, other rights in real property and water rights, and zoning, land use and subdivision issues.